 He also received an Honorary Doctorate of Music from the University of Sydney.

-Gurrumul worked with Michael Hohnen and interdisciplinary artist Erkki Veltheim to produce an outstanding crossover orchestral album featuring music created using the sounds of his own traditional culture and that of European classical music, will be released in concert with this film.
+Gurrumul worked with Michael Hohnen and interdisciplinary artist Erkki Veltheim to produce an outstanding crossover orchestral album featuring music created using the sounds of his own traditional culture and that of European classical music, which has been released in concert with this film.

 Djarimirri (Child of the Rainbow) contains a collection of traditional songs and harmonized chants.
 The song also titled Djarimirri sung in the Yolngu language, is very appealing, speaking to tradition and a life of wondrous musical experience.